1. I am a prospective student, what must I do before I can apply for financial assistance?

 2. How do I know if I qualify for financial assistance?

-Please be mindful of the 2017 Presidential Pronouncement.
-This, essentially communicates that from 2018 all first time entry (FTEN) students who registers for their first undergraduate qualification for the first time at a public university with a gross household income not exceeding R350 000 qualifies for the DHET Bursary Scheme.
+From 2018 all first time entry (FTEN) students who registers for their first undergraduate qualification for the first time at a public university with a gross household income not exceeding R350 000 qualifies for the NSFAS DHET Bursary Scheme.

 3. What documents will I be required to submit to support my request for financial assistance?